-- The Rosary Foundation (Catholic Website of the Week)
+- e5 Men (Catholic Website Classic of the Week)

 Receiving the Gospel, Serving God and Neighbor

 The three tools to truly change this Lent are prayer, fasting, and almsgiving.
-And, if there is one thing we can never do enough of, it is pray.
+Fasting must often be added to prayer.

 Peace and prayers in Jesus through Mary, loved by Saint Joseph,